There's only one way to get a shot at a prestigious National Merit Scholarship. That's taking the PSAT in October of your junior year.

 The National Merit Scholarship Program is an 18-month-long competition for academic recognition and college scholarships.
 Here's how it works.

 How to Get in the Running for a National Merit Scholarship

 National Merit Scholarships are available only to high school students who take the PSAT (Preliminary SAT) in October of their junior year.
 You must also be a full-time high school student and a U.S. citizen to qualify.

-Winning a National Merit Scholarship depends on your academic record, PSAT and SAT scores, extracurricular and leadership experiences, and an essay.
+Winning a National Merit Scholarship depends on more than your PSAT score.
+Your academic record, SAT scores, extracurricular and leadership experiences, and an essay are also considered.
 Other factors include recommendations from your school, your school's curricula and grading system, and your state residency.
 Your career or the college you select may also be factors.

 What the Winners Get